 Between housing, food, bills, and other expenses, the average American spends more than $150 a day.
 As consumers, we shop at the grocery store, order something from Amazon, fill our cars with gas, buy our favorite coffee, go to the mall, pay the plumber to fix our sink, or spend our money on countless other options every day.
 With hundreds of purchasing decisions to make, we all develop our own personalized system of justification.
+Why go solar?
 Is it necessary?
 Does it fit in my budget?
 Would it provide meaningful experiences?
 Will it save me money down the road?
 Do I really want it?

 At Blue Raven Solar, we know that purchasing a customized solar system can be rather intimidating.
 It has a large price tag, there are so many different financing options, and it can take several years to generate a return on investment.
-So, rather than listing all the benefits to try and convince you to go solar, we’ve created a comprehensive list of the top 5 solar advantages and disadvantages to let you decide if solar is right for your unique situation!
+So, rather than listing all the benefits to try and convince you to go solar, we’ve created a comprehensive list of the top 5 solar advantages and disadvantages to let you decide if it is right for your unique situation!

 Top 5 Disadvantages of solar: